 As with all medications, there are some side effects.
 However, most are minor and can be eliminated over time.
 Commonly reported side effects include:

-Regular exercise and a healthy diet that avoids foods high in sugar or caffeine may also be beneficial for those with ADHD.
+Regular exercise and a healthy diet that avoids food high in sugar or caffeine may also be beneficial for those with ADHD.

-We’re here to help.
-If you or someone you love is experiencing symptoms of depression, please contact Peace Hospital for an assessment and assistance with treatment options.
-Call 502-451-3333.
+If you or someone you love is experiencing symptoms of ADHD, please contact Peace Hospital for a no charge assessment and assistance with treatment options.